 Get a Fresh Start

-If you’re almost certain that the amount you owe the IRS is correct, this program is probably the best route.
+If you’re almost certain that the amount you owe the IRS is correct, the fresh start program is probably the best route.
 It will help you avoid the scary scenarios of threats to take your home and garnish your wages.
 And, it will alleviate the stress that often comes with owing the government money.

 In most cases, the payments should be affordable so you won’t need to sacrifice making payments for other things like living expenses.
 You can contact the IRS directly about this program or speak to a tax attorney who can help you get set up.